 Buying and owning a house is a huge desire for many South Africans but the prospect of being able to do so in your 20s or 30s may seem like a pipe dream.
 Inflated property prices, a difficult economic landscape and possibly even the restraints of lingering debts (such as student loans) may leave you feeling that owning property is simply unattainable.
 Don’t worry—you’re not alone, many people of all ages are still renting for this very reason.

 One way to ensure that you make achievable steps towards your future home is to start saving for a deposit.
 While it’s not required for potential buyers to have a deposit to purchase a property (in some cases it is possible to get full household loans), it certainly helps to offset the enormous cost of buying property; the less you borrow from the bank, the less your monthly repayments will be and the less your overall cost of the house will be.
-Having a solid deposit also boosts your credit score and makes you more appealing to banks.
+By saving a substantial deposit, you also show banks that you are self-disciplned enough to put money away and probably have sound financial habits.
+This gives banks more reason to trust you with a home loan.
 In fact, you may even have more bargaining power with the banks; depending on your deposit, you could negotiate a lower home loan interest rate, which, once again, will impact your monthly repayments and the total cost of the house.

 Here are some of our top tips on how to save for a deposit on your future home: